 Principal Investigators must possess the appropriate training, experience, and professional qualifications (e.g., degrees, licenses, credentials) to safely conduct and oversee a human research study.
 Individuals who are debarred, disqualified, or otherwise restricted from participation in research or as a recipient of grant funds for research by a federal, state, or other agency may not serve as PI.

-Examples of positions not generally eligible to serve as PI at UNM HSC unless an exception is granted:
+Examples of positions not generally eligible to serve as PI at UNMHSC unless an exception is granted:

 Exceptions to General PI Eligibility

-Investigators who meet the General PI Eligibility or who are granted an exception criteria are not automatically approved to act as PI for a particular study.
-The HSC IRB is charged by federal regulation with approving PIs who are qualified to oversee and take responsibility for the conduct of every aspect of a particular study, which includes overall participant safety, consideration of pre-existing conditions, careful monitoring and consideration of a participants evolving health status, and management of adverse events and unanticipated problems.
+In addition to what is listed above, there are other considerations when considering PI eligibility to serve as PI.
+Investigators who meet the General PI Eligibility or who are granted an exception to the general PI eligibility requirements are not automatically approved to act as PI for a particular study.
+The HSC IRB is charged by federal regulation with approving PIs who are qualified to oversee and take responsibility for the conduct of every aspect of a particular study, which includes overall participant safety, consideration of pre-existing conditions, careful monitoring and consideration of a participant's evolving health status, and management of adverse events and unanticipated problems.

 CITI training